jinantonic/EAD-Lab-4/README.md

 </br>

 ![Sketch](images/pd-nav.png)
-The arrow buttons below helps navigating the product images and the text box between those arrows displays the current image index along with the total number of images.
+The arrow buttons below help navigat the product images and the text box between those arrows displays the current image index along with the total number of images.

 </br>